deankoch/UYRW_data/markdown/rswat.md

 **rswat**: R functions for building, reading, and editing SWAT+ configuration files

-I may turn some of this into a package eventually, especially the file I/O interface, which took some work but has proven very useful.
+I may turn all of this into a package eventually, especially the file I/O interface, which took some work but has proven very useful.

 see also: [SWAT+](https://swat.tamu.edu/software/plus/), [SWAT+